-Bitalina has an extremely small garden of .3 hectares (.75 acres) growing both Pacas and traditional Bourbon.
+Bitalina has an extremely small coffee garden of .3 hectares (.75 acres) growing both Pacas and traditional Bourbon.
 We are again very grateful for the opportunity to work with this very special coffee.
-In the cup, we find Italian plum, cranberry, and ripe blueberry.
+In the cup we find a deep jam-like quality of blackberry and pomegranate.

 50% Pacas, 50% Bourbon

 Harvested at peak ripeness.
 Floated.
 Dry fermented for 22 hours.
 Manually washed six times with clean water.
 Dried on raised beds for 15 days.

 This is our third year working with Bitalina Lopez’s coffees, and we continue to be extremely impressed.
 Bitalina’s small coffee garden sits at 1,750 masl on Santa Bárbara Mountain, and produces one of our favorite coffees from Santa Bárbara.
 Bitalina grows Pacas and Bourbon, and only producers around 4 bags (609 lbs.) of exportable coffee.
 We again bought all of it, and continue to be excited by our relationship with this extraordinary producer.